MarlinFirmware/MarlinDocumentation/_articles/development/configuration.md

 #define POWER_SUPPLY 1
 {% endhighlight %}

-What power supply you're using.
-ATX;1 or X-Box 360;2.
-If you're using LED Strip power supply, just use 1
+Use this option to specify which type of power supply you're using.
+Marlin uses this setting to decide how to switch the power supply on and off.
+The options are None (0), ATX (1), or X-Box 360 (2).
+For most power supplies (such as LED Strip power supplies) you should use 1.

 ***